MarcoSciorilli/AP-Exam/exam/cpp/include/Report.md

 # Binary Search Tree

 The project consists in the implementation of a Binary Search Tree (BST), using the C++ programming language.
 A BST is a data structure used to store data in an organized way, which also allows to quickly retrieve them.
 Generally it is made of nodes, each storing a pair: a *key* and a *value*.
-A BST is ordered hierarchically so that every node is connected to at most to two other below, called children: the *left* and *right* children.
-Data are stored based on the comparison between keys: given a current observed node and a new one to insert, if the key of the latter is smaller than the one of former, the new datum  is going to populate the left subtree of the current node,  the right subtree otherwise.
+A BST is ordered hierarchically so that every node is connected to at most two other below, called children: the *left* and *right* children.
+Data are stored based on the comparison between keys: given a current observed node and a new one to insert, if the key of the latter is smaller than the one of former, the new datum  is going to populate the left subtree of the current node, and the right subtree otherwise.

 The Binary Search Tree has been implemented in the form of a template class, whose templates are the key type `K`, the value type`V` and the comparison operator type `CO` (set, by default, to ``` std::less<K> ```).
 The BST class contains two nested classes, the *node* struct and the *iterator* class, in order to meet the variety of needs associated with this kind of data structure.